manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Thus, while the TypeScript Compiler *does* create code that isn't type-safe, it *cannot* create such code from TypeScript code that violates its encoded type hints, which can be proved by trying to transpile the following code (again, in file `index.ts`):

-    const greetFriendly = (name: string) => {
+    const greet = (name: string) => {
         console.log("Hello " + name);
     };

-    greetFriendly(42);
+    greet(42);

 Try to run `tsc` with this input code, and you will see the following:

     % tsc index.ts
     index.ts:5:15 - error TS2345: Argument of type 'number' is not assignable to parameter of type 'string'.

-    5 greetFriendly(42);
+    5 greet(42);
     ~~

     Found 1 error.

 As expected, the TypeScript Compiler bails out with an error and won't create any JavaScript code.
-Our TypeScript code defined parameter `name` to be of type `string`, and the compiler therefore won't allow to create JavaScript code that calls function `greetFriendly` with a parameter of type `number`, although such a function call would be perfectly possible in JavaScript.
+Our TypeScript code defined parameter `name` to be of type `string`, and the compiler therefore won't allow to create JavaScript code that calls function `greet` with a parameter of type `number`, although such a function call would be perfectly possible in JavaScript.

 Depending on the code editor you use, you don't need to wait for a `tsc` run to identify type-safety issues.
 For example, IntelliJ IDE ships with a TypeScript plugin which marks invalid function calls and other problems right in the code editor.